 As with any personal injury case, wrongful death is subject to a statute of limitations or time limit in which a lawsuit can be filed.
 In Texas, wrongful death cases must be filed "no later than two years after the day the cause of action accrues."
 If you have lost a loved one in an offshore accident, it's highly important you contact an experienced wrongful death attorney right away so that they can begin gathering evidence and building your case.
 Doing so will provide your family with the best shot at compensation.

-Houston wrongful death attorneys Neal Davis and Jed Silverman take pride in helping survivors and families achieve a full financial recovery after the devastating loss of a loved one due to a fatal offshore accident.
+Houston wrongful death attorney Neal Davis takes pride in helping survivors and families achieve a full financial recovery after the devastating loss of a loved one due to a fatal offshore accident.
 We understand you need time to grieve and process this tragedy, but don't delay too long in pursuing your right to compensation.
 Contact us as soon as possible to discuss your case in a free consultation.